Ephigenia/franklin/README.md

 * `interval` time interval between checks for the current test.
   f.e. `+1 day`, `+30 minutes` or shorter `2h`

+## Ebuzzing / Wikio Score

+Ebuzzing (formally Wikio) is a website that gives scores to websites based on visitors, comments and activity.
+It scrapes the content of the detail page and records the numeric score.
+You just need to get the right uri part of the url.

+* `uri`, for `http://labs.ebuzzing.de/top-blogs/source/ignant.de-PqY8` it would be `ignant.de-PqY8`

 ## Facebook Group Fan Count

 Detect the number of fans of a facebook group or page.
 This uses the open